Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/doe/doe.rst

 E-optimality we want to maximize the objective function, while for A- and Modified E-optimality we want to minimize the objective function.

-However, in this sensitivity analysis plot (heatmap), we only varied the initial concentration and the initial temperature, while the temperature at other time points is fixed at 300 K.
+In this sensitivity analysis plot (heatmap), we only varied the initial concentration and the initial temperature, while the temperature at other time points is fixed at 300 K.